formkit/docs-content/guides/build-a-multi-step-form.md

 We've covered a lot of topics in this guide and hope you've learned more about FormKit and how to use it to make multi-step forms easier!

+<cta
-<cta label="Want to use a multi-step input in your project?" button="Try the official plugin" href="/plugins/multi-step"></cta>
+label: "Want to use a multi-step input in your project?" button="Try the official plugin" href="/plugins/multi-step"
+---</cta>